ScriptCheckSA - Real Time Prescription Monitoring in South Australia

 For prescribers and pharmacists that don’t use software with RTPM capability, they will be able to access patient information through an Online Health Practitioner Portal or by contacting the DDU by phone (1300 652 584) or email HealthDrugsofDependenceUnit@sa.gov.au.

-Only doctors and pharmacists involved in the patient’s care, including those working in hospitals will be able to view information in ScriptCheckSA.
+Only unrestricted AHPRA registered prescribers (such as doctors, nurses, dentists, and other specialists who hold an endorsement to prescribe scheduled medicines) and unrestricted AHPRA registered pharmacists involved in the patient’s care, including those working in hospitals will be able to view information in ScriptCheckSA.

 Penalties will apply to any person who is found to be inappropriately accessing, sharing or using information obtained from ScriptCheckSA.

 ScriptCheckSA will not stop a patient from obtaining their regular medicines where their doctor has identified a legitimate clinical need.